aalexx-S/LBTAS-2018/README.md

 * 'taiwan\_push\_acc' and 'foreign\_push\_acc': the number of pushes for each country/city.
 * 'foreign\_push\_id': all the foreigh push id.

-It is important to include a chinese font since bydefault pyplot does not support chinese. '思源宋體' is by defualt used by the program, so please download it from [思源宋體](https://www.google.com/get/noto/#serif-hant) and place the 'regular' one in the root directory.
-It is hard coded in genPushPieChart.
+It is important to include a chinese font since bydefault pyplot does not support chinese. '思源宋體' is by defualt used by the program, so please download it from [思源宋體](https://www.google.com/get/noto/#serif-hant) and place the 'regular' one in the root directory (should be named as 'NotoSerifCJKtc-Regular.otf').
+It is hard coded in genReplyPieChart.

 The output plot will be stored in 'gen'.